F5Networks/terraform-provider-bigip/docs/userguide/big-ip-modules.rst

 Azure
 -----
-This Terraform module deploys N-nic F5 BIG-IP in Azure cloud.
+This Terraform module deploys N-NIC F5 BIG-IP in Azure cloud.
 You can deploy multiple instances of BIG-IP with the module count feature.

 Prerequisites
 `````````````